ut-osa/txfs/README.md

 the following paper if you use TxFS: [TxFS: Leveraging File-System Crash Consistency to Provide ACID Transactions](http://www.cs.utexas.edu/~vijay/papers/atc18-txfs.pdf).
 Yige Hu, Zhiting Zhu, Ian Neal, Youngjin Kwon, Tianyu Cheng, Vijay Chidambaram, and Emmett Witchel [ATC
 18](https://www.usenix.org/conference/atc18).
 [Bibtex](http://www.cs.utexas.edu/~vijay/bibtex/atc18-txfs.bib)

+___

+### In this repository

+This repository includes two main components:

+1. `linux-3.18.22-mod`.
+This contains the modified Linux kernel for TxFS.
+2. `benchmark`.
+Contains benchmarks used to evaluate TxFS.

+___

+### Contact

+Please contact us at `yige@cs.utexas.edu` with any questions.
+Drop us a note if you would like to use TxFS in your research.